krother/training_and_teaching_methods/fundamentals/teacher.md

 To allow them to surpass your expectations, you must allow yourself to be imperfect.
 If you convey, or even *think* your skills are out of their reach, you are denying them the chance to become better.
 After all, you are looking up stuff on StackOverflow, are you?

 Do not judge what your participants should or should not do.
 You cannot read their minds.
 Give them encouraging exercises and helpful feedback and earn their trust.
 You cannot force them to learn either.
 It is the student who decides whether to learn or not.
-The only thing you can do is to decide what is on the menu, propose something and make interesting.
+The only thing you can do is to decide what is on the menu, propose something and make it interesting.
 And to try again and again if it didn't work.

 Do not judge whether your students are fit to be programmers either.
 I have written useful programs with 10000 lines and with 10 lines.
 Who knows what programming skills we will need in the future?
 Is it enough to have computational literacy?
 Is everybody going to be a programmer?
 Or nobody?
 Prepare your students as good as you can and let them find out as the future unfolds.